 - Parents and Guardians must give consent for their child’s data to be used

 - The definition of ‘personal data’ will be expanded – including IP addresses, internet cookies and DNA

 - It will now be completely free for individuals to request an organisation to disclose ALL personal data they have on them –down to every email

 With new data protection laws already in motion, now is the time to make the necessary changes to your systems and servers to ensure that your data is within the guidelines, before the heavy fines really start to take effect.

-If you wish to talk through your options, please don’t hesitate to contact our friendly office teams, High Wycombe, Bristol, Swindon, Oxford, London, Peterborough, to discuss how you can best prepare your organisation.
+If you wish to talk through your options, please don’t hesitate to contact one of our friendly office teams in Birmingham, Bristol, London, Manchester, Oxford, Peterborough, Swindon and Thames Valley to discuss how you can best prepare your organisation.